ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - It must clearly display the logo, motif, or name of your tournament.
 - It must be cleanly designed and of reasonable visual quality.
 - It must not include any sort of sponsorship or promote anything besides the tournament.
+- It must not include any AI-generated assets.
 - Any assets must be specifically made for the tournament and adhere to the [content usage guidelines](/wiki/Rules/Content_usage_permissions).
   - This does not include assets that are open-source or public-use (i.e. fonts, icons, etc).
   - If assets that do not fall into the above category are used in a design, explicit approval from the original artist must be provided before approval.